dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 the *addConstructorXXX()* methods, where *XXX* is *Scalar*, *Sequence* or *Mapping*. *Constructor* is then passed to *Loader*, which parses YAML input.

-Struct types have no specific requirements for YAML support.
-Class types should define the *opEquals()* operator - this is used in equality comparisons of nodes.
-Default class *opEquals()* compares references, which means two identical objects might be considered unequal.
-(Default struct *opEquals()* compares byte-by-byte, sometimes you might want to override that as well.)
+Structs and classes must implement the *opCmp()* operator for YAML support.
+This is used for duplicate detection in mappings, sorting and equality comparisons of nodes.
+The signature of the operator that must be implemented is ``const int opCmp(ref const MyStruct s)`` for structs where *MyStruct* is the struct type, and ``int opCmp(Object o)`` for classes.
+Note that the class *opCmp()* should not alter the compared values - it is not const for compatibility reasons.

 We will implement support for an RGB color type.
 It is implemented as the following struct: